-A late schedule change fee will be assessed for each class dropped after the 100% refund period for each session.
+A late schedule change fee will be assessed for each class dropped after the first week of classes.
 The late schedule change fee also applies to a class number (section) change, a change of arranged hours, or a credit/audit change.